She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 ⌛︎

-But Joao heard.
+But João heard.

 “But we can still buy something, right?” he asked.
-“Maybe a little one?”
+“Maybe just a little one?”

 “Is it because Dad left?”

-Which was true.
+That was true.

-It was simply not the whole truth.
+It just was not the whole truth.

-He turned before he could stop himself.
+He turned before he could talk himself out of it.

 Something in him shifted.